-On the smaller side, this 60-inch clawfoot slipper tub feels posh and refined without being too over the top.
-With a contrasting porcelain interior, subtle littler embellishments than most clawfeet, and smooth, durable semigloss black paint, it will look gorgeous anywhere it goes.
+On the smaller side, this 60-inch clawfoot slipper tub feels posh and refined, without being too over the top.
+With a contrasting porcelain interior, more subtle embellishments than most clawfoot tubs, and a smooth, durable semigloss black paint, it will look gorgeous anywhere it goes.

-For something more affordable, opt for a slipper tub like the above.
-Relax and recline in this luxurious slipper tub.
-It's slightly shorter in length, making it perfect for tinier bathrooms, plus the feet aren't cast iron, so it's a good way to get the style benefits of a clawfoot tub without the weight problems.
+For something more affordable, opt for a slipper tub, like the above.
+Relax and recline in this luxurious tub.
+It's slightly shorter in length, making it perfect for tinier bathrooms, plus the feet aren't cast iron, so it's a good way to get the style benefits of a clawfoot tub without any weight problems.

-A clawfoot tub that boasts a Millennial Pink exterior?
+A clawfoot tub that boasts a pink exterior?
 Your bathroom could not be more Instagram-ready if it tried.
-This peppy iteration of the traditional tub makes it feel fresh and true to the moment.
+This peppy iteration of the traditional tub makes it feel fresh and feminine.

 There are regular clawfeet, and there are these clawfeet.
 They're proportionally larger than most, and the slipper style also gives it a ton of personality.
 This copper tub features extravagant, reptilian-like clawfeet, so it'll definitely be the center of attention in your bathroom, if not throughout the entire home.

-If you love the idea of a freestanding tub but want something more organic than clawfeet, opt for this soaking tub.
-It has a warmer vibe with a dark wooden frame and feet that still make a statement and stand out.
+If you love the idea of a freestanding tub but want something a little less expected than classic clawfeet, opt for this tub.
+It's modern-meets-vintage, thanks to a white exterior and Gothic feet.

-Step up the drama with a vibrant shade of blue-green on the exteriors.
-This French bateau clawfoot tub from Penhaglion is a lengthy 68 inches and will accumulate a lived-in, vintage-looking patina after a few years, giving it even more personality.
+Step up the drama with a vibrant shade of blue-green on the exterior.
+This French bateau clawfoot tub from Penhaglion is a lengthy 68 inches, and will accumulate a lived-in, vintage-looking patina after a few years, giving it even more personality.

-With a navy blue exterior with a cast-iron construction and porcelain interior, this modern interpretation of the classic antique piece features all the retro charm with some functional improvements.
-For example, the mount is on the rim instead of the inner wall, which makes room for more water so you can more fully submerge and enjoy the soak.
+With a navy blue exterior, a cast-iron construction, and porcelain interior, this modern interpretation of the classic antique piece features all the retro charm with some functional improvements.
+For example, the mount is on the rim instead of the inner wall, which makes room for more water, so you can more fully submerge and enjoy the soak.